testbenchcc/markdown-notes-app/roadmap.md

 ## v1.1.6 - Note export improvements

-- [] Add a default theme selection to the settings modal Appearance category for the exported theme default.
+- [x] Add a default theme selection to the settings modal Appearance category for the exported theme default. (implemented)
+- [x] Update note exporting to use the selected theme. (implemented)

 ## v1.1.7 - Version Revisoning

-- [] Add setting for auto-commiting, pushing, pulling, repository, github api key.
+- [] Add setting for auto-commiting items in the notes folder, pushing, pulling, repository, github api key.
+- [] Add setting for auto pulling on new version release. have a setting for how often it checks.
 - [] Automatically commit, push, and pull using using the configured settings.